 Geocaching for Kids

-If you’re starting out Geocaching for the first time it can seem a little bit daunting having to handle both children and GPS co-ordinates.
-However, it is honestly very very simple and easy.
-Once you get the hang of it you’ll have found the perfect outdoor activity for a young family!
+If you’re starting out geocaching for the first time, it can seem a little bit daunting having to handle both children and GPS co-ordinates.
+However, it is honestly very simple and easy.
+Once you get the hang of it, you’ll have found the perfect outdoor activity for a young family!

 - Don’t go too far.
 When looking up nearby caches it can be easy to go for a challenge and select something that might be a fair distance away from civilisation.
 Sounds great considering tip one, right?
 However, it’s almost guaranteed that your kids will tire very quickly and leave you frustrated, especially if you have any difficulties finding it.
 Once you’ve done a few you’ll get a better feel for how long a geocache will take and if you’ve got the collective energy for it.